Ali Haji Warsame: Early career

-Professionally, Warsame is a successful entrepreneur.
-He has extensive knowledge and work experience in auditing, accounting and public financial management.
+Warsame is an entrepreneur with experience in auditing, accounting, and public financial management.

 He started his career as a Financial and Administrative Controller for Man and Brothers, a private firm in the water facility installation industry.
 When the civil war broke out in Somalia in 1991, Warsame relocated to the northern regions of Puntland where he spent more years.

 Warsame later moved to the United Arab Emirates.
 He held managerial positions in various local institutions.
 Between June 1991 to March 2012, he was a Senior Consultant/Partner at Falcon Associates Limited.
 He also served as an Auditor/Senior-in-charge at the Abu Dhabi Accountability Authority, as a Financial Controller at the UAE Ministry of Education-affiliated Abu Dhabi Educational Zone, and as a Senior Auditor at Al-Radhwan Accounting and Auditing.
 Warsame likewise acted as a Senior Accountant at the Pistache Trading Co.
 LLC.

 From 2001 and 2003, Warsame began lecturing at a number of educational institutions in the United Arab Emirates.
 He taught accounting, business law, reporting, financial accounting and auditing at the Abu Dhabi Audit Authority.
 He also served as an instructor on accounting and accounting software applications at the Somali Cultural Foundation and Hatta Computers Company in Dubai.

 In 2012, Warsame returned to Somalia, becoming the chief executive officer of Golis Telecom.
 Among the largest telecommunications companies in the country, it had 41 branches and 141 centers across the Puntland, Somaliland and Galmudug regions in 2013.
 Warsame worked at the firm from May 2012 to October 2013, and was responsible for overseeing managerial and financial activities, formulating administrative policies and procedures, adhering to the operational budget and financial guidelines, and liaising with all of the company's divisions, departments, sections and sub-sections.

 In 2013, Warsame presented himself as a candidate in the 2014 Puntland presidential elections, which took place on 8 January 2014 in Garowe.
 He received the endorsement of former Puntland Interim Vice President Mohamed Ali Yusuf "Gaagaab", who dropped out of the race on 2 January 2014.
 The first round of voting saw 8 of the 11 presidential contenders eliminated from the running.
 Warsame, incumbent Puntland President Abdirahman Mohamud Farole and former Prime Minister of Somalia Abdiweli Mohamed Ali "Gaas" subsequently moved on to the second round, where Warsame was eliminated.
 He received 16 votes versus 18 for Ali and 31 for Farole, with Ali eventually winning the ballot.